jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 At its heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras believe "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 The truth is, "they" only have your interest at heart if you're holding levers of power.

-Only then does "they" the powerful, becomes "we" the player god.
+Because only then does "they" the powerful, becomes "we" the player god.

 And that's the subject for the next book.
-For all the antagonists blustering and excuses, once a regular person becomes a player god, and controls levers of power in their cyborgology, the game is won.
+For all the antagonists blustering and excuses, once a regular person becomes a player god, and majically bonds with levers of power in their cyborgology, the game is won.

 Consider this, for every dollar Main Street puts into car insurance, we only get back 50 cents in claims; the rest goes to taxes, marketing, and administration fees.

 This book made you a player god in mind, the next will make you a player god in reality.
-Because now that you'll finally pay for apps, that means you'll control many levers of power in your hand.
+Because now that you'll pay for apps, that means you'll control many levers of power in your hand.

 I'll do this for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
 No bullshit jobs.

 Just you in control of your destiny—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_ who always has all the levers of power they need to win the game.

-That's what the Life Star is—the technological re-creation of Evolution, a rulebook to enforce Techvolution.
+The Life Star is the technological re-creation of Evolution, a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.

 The Life Star is a modern rulebook that makes everybody happy.

-Philosophers call the Life Star the rational state earned through years of thesis, antithesis, and synthesis in the march of better, and reasonable technology and economic policies.
+Philosophers call the Life Star the rational state earned through years of thesis, antithesis, and synthesis in the march of better and reasonable technology and economic policies.
 I also call it the State of Nature.
 A place where all lifeforms happily work frontline jobs because Darth Blockbuster isn't allowed to play.

-The Life Star is what will give us the money to start Star Fleet, and begin exploring the stars.

-You'll soon hold my new app in your hand and read about your power to win the game of civilization in Techvolution II: Building the Life Star.
+The Life Star will give us the money to start Star Fleet, and begin exploring the stars.
+You'll soon hold my new app and read about how you'll use it and others to win the game of civilization in Techvolution II: Building the Life Star.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)